-The American Sexually Transmitted Diseases Association (ASTDA) supports leveraging appropriate tools to reduce the burden of STIs in all populations.
-Recommendations in Figure 1 address 5 important areas to reduce the potential for harm and improve outcomes for consumers, clinicians, and public health practitioners: consumer protection and empowerment, test selection issues, laboratory-specific issues, clinical management concerns, and policy recommendations.
+ASTDA supports leveraging appropriate tools to reduce the burden of STIs in all populations.
+Recommendations in Figure 1 address five important areas to reduce the potential for harm and improve outcomes for consumers, clinicians, and public health practitioners: Consumer protection and empowerment, test selection issues, laboratory-specific issues, clinical management concerns, and policy recommendations.
 These recommendations are directed to our STI policy, research, practice, laboratory, and clinical partners.
-We hope that consumers will request, and commercial services will engage in this process of increased transparency to ensure access to high-quality and effective STI testing.
+We hope that consumers will request, and commercial services will engage in this process of increased transparency to ensure access to high quality and effective STI testing.

-Consumer Protection and Empowerment Recommendations

-These recommendations are focused on achieving information transparency and quality.
-Specific recommendations are as follows:
+Consumer Protection and Empowerment Recommendations: These recommendations are focused on achieving information transparency and quality.
+Specific recommendations are to:

-- Establish a national feedback system to publicly identify Web sites and service providers, their quality, and customer experience DTC service providers should - o publish consumer-friendly, multilingual validation data and their interpretation, as well as detailed information about sample collection, testing processes, and potential for insurance reimbursement, and - publish and maintain up-to-date frequently asked questions (FAQs) on each test service Web site.
+- Establish a national feedback system to publicly identify websites and service providers, their quality, and customer experience. - DTC service providers should - Publish consumer-friendly, multilingual validation data and their interpretation, as well as detailed information about sample collection, testing processes, and potential for insurance reimbursement. - Publish and maintain up-to-date frequently asked questions (FAQs) on each test service website.
 FAQs should also be available to download.
-The key is to provide important information for health care providers and public health practitioners who make management decisions based on these test results.
-Information for these FAQs should be developed in collaboration with all stakeholders, and may include - expected time to results, - evidence of involvement of a knowledgeable health care provider (MD/NP/PA/DO) in test selection and treatment options, - the performance characteristics of each test and how these characteristics were determined, - description of the mechanism for managing positive test results,
+The key is to provide important information for healthcare providers and public health practitioners who make management decisions based on these test results.
+Information for these FAQs should be developed in collaboration with all stakeholders, and may include:

-- linkage to STI health care specialists to answer consumer questions, - insurance reimbursement and consumer financial liability, and - prevention services information and referrals.
+- expected time to results, - evidence of involvement of a knowledgeable healthcare provider (MD/NP/PA/DO) in test selection and treatment options, - the performance characteristics of each test and how these characteristics were determined, - description of the mechanism for managing positive test results, - linkage to STI healthcare specialists to answer consumer questions, - insurance reimbursement and consumer financial liability, - prevention services information and referrals.

-Test Selection Recommendations

-Direct-to-consumer testing services and laboratory partners should only offer tests that are aligned with public health agencies (e.g., Centers for Disease Control and Prevention and US Preventive Services Task Force) and professional societies' (e.g., the American College of Obstetrics and Gynecology and American Academy of Pediatrics) guidance.
-Recommendations are as follows:
+Test Selection Recommendations: DTC testing services and laboratory partners should only offer tests that are aligned with public health agencies (e.g. CDC, USPSTF) and professional societies' (e.g. the American College of Obstetrics & Gynecology, American Academy of Pediatrics, etc.) guidance.
+Recommendations are:

-- o Organisms for which we have no screening or diagnostic recommendations (e.g., Ureaplasma species and M. hominis) should not be tested for via online services.
-They should not be offered as part of an STI screening panel for diagnostic/ clinical management. - o Screening among asymptomatic populations should be limited to those infections for which there is demonstrated value to screening (e.g., asymptomatic screening for M. genitalium is not currently recommended). - o Population-specific warnings should be clearly communicated at the time a test is ordered (e.g., pregnant women should be encouraged to see an OB/GYN or their primary care provider for testing).
+- Organisms for which we have no screening or diagnostic recommendations (e.g., Ureaplasma spp., Mycoplasma hominis) should not be tested for via online services.
+They should not be offered as part of an STI screening panel for diagnostic/clinical management. - Screening among asymptomatic populations should be limited to those infections for which there is demonstrated value to screening (e.g., asymptomatic screening for M. genitalium is not currently recommended). - Population-specific warnings should be clearly communicated at the time a test is ordered (e.g., pregnant women should be encouraged to see an OB/GYN or their primary care provider for testing).

-Laboratory Recommendations

-These recommendations focus on quality of laboratory testing that experts in the field must do the following:
+Laboratory recommendations: These recommendations focus on quality of laboratory testing that experts in the field must:

-- Work with Centers for Medicare & Medicaid Services, the agency that oversees Clinical Laboratory Improvements Amendment regulations to tighten regulatory requirements for DTC services that involve self-collection and transport of specimens - Work with College of American Pathologists and other programs to strengthen the accreditation processes by requiring rigorous validation of assay reliability and quality of services - o Validation data should be available for review by any consumers: health care providers or persons using the DTC services.
+- Work with Centers for Medicare & Medicaid Services (CMS), the agency which oversees Clinical Laboratory Improvements Amendment (CLIA) regulations) to tighten regulatory requirements for DTC services that involve self-collection and transport of specimens. - Work with College of American Pathologists (CAP), and other programs to strengthen the accreditation processes by requiring rigorous validation of assay reliability and quality of services. - Validation data should be available for review by any consumers: health care providers or persons using the DTC services.

-Recommendations for Clinical Management

-These recommendations are to help assist with decision making when interpreting test utility and results as well as verifying functionality of local reporting processes.
+Recommendations for Clinical Management: These recommendations are to help assist with decision-making when interpreting test utility and results as well as verifying functionality of local reporting processes.